This is a meeting that has been months and thousands of miles in the making, taking you into Iceland’s ethereal north.

 As with all travel experiences centred on wildlife, it’s important for travellers to know they aren’t causing any harm with their tourism.

-Carolyn Addison, Head of Product at Black Tomato, explains, “As with all the travel we design at Black Tomato, we take care to work with specialist partners who avoid exploiting or harming animals in any way."
+Carolyn Addison, head of product at Black Tomato, explains, “As with all the travel we design, we take care to work with specialist partners who avoid exploiting or harming animals in any way.

 “We feel strongly that education in the form of direct interaction is a wonderful way to raise awareness around the important issue of whale protection, and their crucial place in the oceanic ecosystem.”

 Black Tomato is also keen to point out that female whales caring for newborn calves are banned from any interactions, and the behaviour of all whales involved is respected.

 “Our guides accompany our guests to ensure the whales are not stressed or hindered.
 The activity is undertaken privately or in a very small group, further ensuring minimal impact on the wildlife.

 "Humpback whales are known to be very curious and social animals, often approaching boats directly.
 It is our hope and belief that this is a positive experience for both clients and these extraordinary creatures”.